renderedtext/ruby-101/README.md

   key-value pairs for which the block code returns `true`
 * Method `.empty?` returns `true` if hash has no elements
 * Method `.each { |key, value| ... }` iterates over the hash elements,
-  giving their values to the code block
+  giving a key and value pair to the code block
   * Use `.each_key { |value| ... }` to work with the values only
 * Methods `.has_key?(key)`, `.include?(key)`, and `.member?(key)` return
   `true` if `key` is present in the hash, otherwise returns `false`